MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 >
 > By giving consent on behalf of organization, the administrator is entitling the registered Azure application called [!INCLUDE[d365fin](includes/d365fin_md.md)] Integration to [!INCLUDE[cds_long_md](includes/cds_long_md.md)] to synchronize data using automatically created [!INCLUDE[d365fin](includes/d365fin_md.md)] Integration application user's credentials.

-### To use the Set up Microsoft Dataverse connection assisted setup guide
+### To use the Common Data Service Connection Setup assisted setup guide
-The [!INCLUDE[cds_long_md](includes/cds_long_md.md)] Connection Setup guide can make it easier to connect the applications, and can even help you run an initial synchronization.
+The Common Data Service Connection Setup guide can make it easier to connect the applications, and can even help you run an initial synchronization.
 If you choose to run initial synchronization, [!INCLUDE[d365fin](includes/d365fin_md.md)] will review the data in both applications and provide recommendations for how to approach initial synchronization.
 The following table describes the recommendations.

 |Recommendation  |Description  |
 |---------|---------|